square/leakcanary/SUPPORT.md

 * Read the [FAQ](#faq)
 * Watch recorded [presentations](#presentations)
 * Read [articles](#articles)
-* Check out the StackOverflow [LeakCanary tag](http://stackoverflow.com/questions/tagged/leakcanary) and ask a question.
+* Check out the StackOverflow [LeakCanary tag](http://stackoverflow.com/questions/tagged/leakcanary) and ask a question

 Feel free to edit this file to add links to online communities that can help developers investigate LeakCanary leaks.